Marius321/Email-Marketing-Campaign-Dashboard/README.md

 # Email-Marketing-Campaign-Dashboard
 This repository showcases Python scripts used in generating fake data and the rest of the steps taken behind my personal Tableau project - Email Marketing Campaign Dashboard.
-It is based off the client work I have done.
+It is based on the client work I have done.
 The dashboard is available [here]().

 Dashboard - Overview:
 ![image](https://github.com/Marius321/Email-Marketing-Campaign-Dashboard/assets/117634180/8a35ae91-6ddb-4eb7-a164-04f3006a4bfb)